joegatto/ocejwcd/README.md

   - Indicates that the requested resource has been moved somewhere else and no, longer resides at the requested location.

 - Client Error (4xx)
-  - Are generated and returned when an error has occured on the part of the client making the request.
+  - Are generated and returned when an error has occurred on the part of the client making the request.

 - Server Error (5xx)
   - Are generated when the server fails to respond correctly.